firstgitman/git-study/README.md

 ##Git study

-# In this repository I will be commit some files.
+# In this repository I will add different files.

-## I want to be know GIT
+## I want to know git.